 Officially presided by the Federal Environment Minister Dr. Barbara Hendricks, the German Federal Ecodesign Award granted by the Federal Environment Ministry (BMUB) and the Federal Environment Agency (UBA) in cooperation with the International Design Center Berlin (IDZ), recognises and honours pioneers in the field of ecological design

 Sustainability and other stories examines how circular economy could be a solution for the paradox between fast fashion and sustainability by being induced, opening the way to democratic sustainability.
 The study discusses the political role of design and explores the link between consumption, human behaviour and social pressure in the context of a globalized capitalistic world.
-With the support of 4 companies, Mayya developed a capsule collection tackling different levels of circular economy with an ambition to move towards a complete Cradle-to-Cradle optic, that can be implemented into high street and & Other Stories in particular.
+With the support of 4 companies, Mayya developed a capsule collection tackling different levels of circular economy with an ambition to move towards a complete Cradle-to-Cradle optic, that can be implemented into high street.
 The collection was designed for circularity using different techniques: Zero waste, Compostable (bio-cycle, techno-cycle), Mono-material, Easy to disassemble with Cradle-to-Cradle, GOTS certified materials; Pineapple fibre (substitute to leather), peace silk, water based print.
 Radical change can happen with drastic measures and brutal revolution.
 What this project is proposing is a Trojan horse: a change that can lead to completely radical transformation, with the use of „Soft Power“ (Joseph Nye) and experimentation.

 MATERIALS AND TREATMENT SOLUTIONS